top of page

 PRO's:

-• For those managing their blood sugar levels, like people with diabetes, the majority of artificially sweetened fizzy drinks won't cause a spike in blood sugar level.
+• For those managing their blood sugar levels, such as people with diabetes, most artificially sweetened fizzy drinks won't cause a spike in blood sugar levels.

 CONS:

-• They may be overly sweet, potentially leading to increased cravings for sweet tastes in some people.
+• They may be overly sweet, which could potentially lead to increased cravings for sweet tastes in some people.

-• Emerging research suggests that artificial sweeteners might affect the balance of helpful bacteria in our digestive system (gut microbiome).
-But we need more human studies to fully understand this.
+• Emerging research suggests that artificial sweeteners might impact the balance of beneficial bacteria in our gut microbiome, though more human studies are needed to fully understand this.

-• Sugar alcohol sweeteners, such as Xylitol, Mannitol, and Sorbitol, may cause digestive upset in some individuals.
+• Sugar alcohol sweeteners, such as Xylitol, Mannitol, and Sorbitol can cause digestive upset in some individuals.

-• While diet drinks are often calorie-free, they generally lack essential nutrients like vitamins, minerals, or antioxidants crucial for overall health.
+• While diet drinks are often calorie-free, they generally lack essential nutrients like vitamins, minerals, or antioxidants important for overall health.

 • If bone health is a concern, it's worth considering advice from the Royal Osteoporosis Society – excessive cola consumption may not be the best choice for supporting your bones.